lude-bri/libft_42_LP/README.md

 It means that before even reading the code, it will take into account what is defined, almost like rules, and the program will execute accordingly the rules we've set.

 In C programming, preprocessing is the first step in the compilation of a C code.
 It occurs before the tokenization step.
 One of the important functions of a preprocessor is to include the header files that contain the library functions used in the program.
-The preprocessor in C also defines the constants and expands the macros. [(see more)](https://www.tutorialspoint.com/cprogramming/c_preprocessors.htm)
+The preprocessor in C also defines the constants and expands the macros.[(see more)](https://www.tutorialspoint.com/cprogramming/c_preprocessors.htm)

+> A Macro in C is essentially a piece of code or a value that is associated with an identifier.
+This identifier, known as the macro name, is defined using the #define preprocessor directive

 The preprocessor statements in C are called directives.
 A preprocessor section of the program always appears at the top of the C code.
 Each preprocessor statement starts with the hash (#) symbol.